Spacing (magazine): History and profile

 Spacing is also widely known for creating and selling the Toronto subway button series, which replicates the tile patterns and colours of every Toronto subway station.
 They have also been instrumental in putting on social events around the city, often collaborating with local political and heritage organizations.
 For the 2006 municipal election, Spacing hosted 'The Political Party' in which the leader contenders, Jane Pitfield and incumbent David Miller read pre-prepared speeches to a raucous crowd of over 500.
 Spacing has twice co-hosted 'Toronto the Good' parties at Fort York at the foot of Bathurst Street, and the Distillery District off Parliament Street by the Don River in Toronto.
 Advocacy for public transit is a key element of the magazine's editorial focus, and as such they have hosted parties, conferences, and exhibitions in support of the Toronto Transit Commission (TTC).

 The magazine has seven daily blogs: Spacing Canada, Spacing Toronto, Spacing Vancouver, Spacing Montreal, Spacing Ottawa, Spacing Atlantic and Spacing Edmonton.
 Spacing Calgary is expected to launch in the near future.
 All follow a similar group blog format providing commentary, links, and events for local urban issues.
 Spacing's website also features Spacing Photos, a photoblog that highlights images based on a theme captured by a wide range of Toronto photobloggers.
 The Spacing Votes blog was created for the 2006 city election, and was active from September 2006 to November 2006.
 It was written by the Spacing editors alongside guest columnist John Lorinc, the author of The New City: How the Crisis of Canada's Cities is Shaping Our Nation, and writer for Toronto Life on urban affairs.

-Spacing also produces the biweekly postcast, Spacing Radio hosted by CBC National Radio News anchor David Michael Lamb.
+Spacing also produces the biweekly podcast Spacing Radio, hosted by CBC National Radio News anchor David Michael Lamb.
 The podcast launched in early 2009.